davemc84/bitcoin-payable-black-scholes/README.md

 # Simple Bitcoin Payable Black-Scholes Calculator

 This code creates a Bitcoin-payable endpoint that returns in JSON format the implied call and put price of an option as well as the major associated "Greeks."
-This is a basic Black-Scholes formula, so returns infomration assuming a European-style option on a stock that is assumed to not pay a dividend.
+This is a basic Black-Scholes formula, so returns information assuming a European-style option on a stock that is assumed to not pay a dividend.

 On the 21.co Bitcoin network, this can be accessed by entering the following into the command line: